zmcddn/coding-interview-guide/Templates/dijkstra.md

 - The PriorityQueue class stores tuples of key, value pairs
     - the key in the priority queue must match the key of the vertex in the graph
     - the value is used for deciding the priority, and thus the position of the key in the priority queue
+- Dijkstra’s algorithm works only when the weights are all positive, otherwise the algorithm enters infinity loop
+- time complexity: O((V+E)log(V))

 ***Essentially, this is a BFS using priority queue instead of queue***